The world is changing.

 Everything is being gamified.
 When you use UBER on your smartphone it’s UX looks like a videogame.
 You are literally watching all of the little cars zoom around you until one picks you up.

 Social media sites even provide games to keep you hooked so that you will stay longer and view more ads.

 But this isn’t just a great way to increase revenue, it is also reinforcing something that is very important to the work that I do in creating learning experiences.

 When you were in preschool you weren’t told to sit in your seat, be still, and expected to complete all of your homework like you are in high school.
 Instead, the teachers have to make it fun because their students are all so young that they don’t really understand the concept of work, or responsibility.
 The teacher creates games and songs that enhance the learning experience.

 Now the same principles can help you to learn things like a foreign language, or any other new concept.

 My old high school has replaced their bulky textbooks with iPads and other software that creates a gamified learning experience.

 Games are changing the way that we can think about solving problems, collectively.
 And the internet is on the forefront of helping us to get that message out.

 Entrepreneurs Can Use Gamification As Well

 Do you sell a course or product?
 Need to educate your audience about what to do and make sure that it isn’t bogged down with technical mumbo jumbo?
-My business partner, celebrity real estate agent, Josh Flagg, and I realized that we needed to create a fun way to help agents learn the luxury market.
+I realized that we needed to create a fun way to help agents learn the luxury market.
 So we created an app that creates questions and can send push notifications to help students engage better with the weekly course material